MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/known-issues-limitations.md

 - **Issue**: When adding elements or capturing images, the console and the flow designer might get in the way of the user, as they are not hidden as they should during these procedures.
 - **Workarounds**: None.

-- **Issue**: The Desktop Recorder may not record all steps from the Start Menu, system tray, or shortcuts on the desktop.
+- **Issue**: The Desktop recorder may not record all steps from the Start Menu, system tray, or shortcuts on the desktop.

 ## Web recorder